Skip to main content

 • Professor Ben Crewe Trustee

-• The Rt Hon David Gauke Trustee
+• David Gauke Trustee

 David Gauke was MP for South West Hertfordshire from 2005 until 2019 and served as a Treasury Minister (2010 to 2017) and Secretary of State for Work and Pensions (2017 to 2018).
 In January 2018, he w...as appointed Secretary of State for Justice and Lord Chancellor.
 As Justice Secretary, he introduced a new Education & Employment Strategy, a Female Offenders Strategy and sought to review sentencing policy with the intention of reducing the number of offenders given short custodial sentences.
 David resigned from Government in July 2019 and is now Head of Public Policy at Macfarlanes LLP and Senior Policy Adviser at Instinctif Partners.